nim-lang/Nim/doc/manual.md

   declared, defined, definedInScope, compiles, sizeof, is, shallowCopy, getAst, astToStr, spawn, procCall

-Thus they act more like keywords than like ordinary identifiers; unlike a keyword however, a redefinition may `shadow`:idx: the definition in the system_ module.
+Thus, they act more like keywords than like ordinary identifiers; unlike a keyword however, a redefinition may `shadow`:idx: the definition in the system_ module.
 From this list the following should not be written in dot notation `x.f` since `x` cannot be type-checked before it gets passed